Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

 Data Science

 The primary role of the Data Scientist is to extract insights from interpreting and analyzing data.
-They use their statistical and computing techniques to make algorithms and models to interpret data for future business decisions.
-And communicate and collaborate for the same with different departments and stakeholders.
+They use their statistical and computing techniques to create algorithms and models to interpret data for future business decisions.
+They also communicate and collaborate with different departments and stakeholders.

 There are a few skills that a Data Scientist requires are: